emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/02-Data_Wrangling.md

 - 2 datasets with the same fields.

 ### 2. Joins
-- Blend multiple data sets with different data.
+- Joined sets with field in common.

 ### 3. Fuzzy Matching
 - identifies non-identical duplicates of a dataset by specifying parameters to match on.